-Nebraska: 1st To Say It Will Share Driver's License Records With Census Bureau
+Nebraska Is 1st To Say It Will Share Driver's License Records With Census Bureau

 Nebraska's Department of Motor Vehicles has agreed to share its state driver's license records with the U.S. Census Bureau, the bureau and the state's DMV said Wednesday.